 (6) Participation in a work study program: the student is participating in a state-financed or federallyfinanced work study program during the regular school year.
-To qualify under this provision, the student must be approved for work study at the time of application for SNAP, the work study must be approved for the school term, and the student must anticipate actually working during that time.
+To qualify under this provision, the student is to be approved for work study at the time of application for SNAP, the work study is to be approved for the school term, and the student is to anticipate actually working during that time.

-The exemption shall begin with the month the school term begins or the month work study is approved, whichever is later.
-Once begun, the exemption shall continue until the end of the month the school term ends, or it becomes known that the student has refused an assignment.
+The exemption is to begin with the month the school term begins or the month work study is approved, whichever is later.
+Once begun, the exemption is to continue until the end of the month the school term ends, or it becomes known that the student has refused an assignment.
 When it is determined that a student had been approved and anticipated performing work study hours that did not materialize, no claim is to be created.
 When a determination is made that the student deliberately gave wrong or misleading information, a claim is to be created.
-The student work study exemption shall not continue between terms when there are breaks of a full month or longer unless the student is participating in work study during the break.
+The student work study exemption is not to continue between terms when there are breaks of a full month or longer unless the student is participating in work study during the break.